Discover the Festival Murals & Artists

 About the Mural

-Jefr particularly enjoys travelling, exploring, and painting pieces abroad with his old and new friends.
+Jefr particularly enjoys traveling, exploring, and painting pieces abroad with old and new friends.
 For this particular mural in Battambang, his inspiration came from the local tuk-tuk.
-The bright colors are influenced by the loud and busy energy of the city.
-The whole distorted composition reflects the movement and speed of a tuk-tuk.
+The bright colors are inspired by the loud and busy energy of the city.
+The distorted composition reflects the movement and speed of a tuk-tuk.

 About the Artist

 Graffiti is about bringing color and life to bare walls.
-Despite the difficulties, he approaches his work with honesty, guaranteeing a balanced result for personal fulfillment and public appreciation.
+Despite the difficulties, Jefr approaches his work with honesty, guaranteeing a balanced result for personal fulfillment and public appreciation.

 Sponsored by: Tiger Beer